neil-oliver/dvia-2019/0.research/README.md

 **Fun Fact** : In 1977 Manovich wrote his first computer program on paper before entering it into a computer.
 When he did it gave him an error because he used O instead of 0.

 ## Current Positions
-- Author and editor of 13 books, including [The Language of New Media](https://mitpress.mit.edu/books/language-new-media).
+- Author and editor of 13 books
 - Professor, Ph.D.
 Program in Computer Science, The Graduate Center, City University of New York (CUNY)
 - Director, Cultural Analytics Lab (New York and La Jolla, California): [lab.culturalanalytics.info](http://lab.culturalanalytics.info)